zabbix/zabbix/templates/media/opsgenie/README.md

 If an internal action operation is configured without a custom message, the notification will not be sent.
 Note that this step is required only for notifications about internal events; for other event types specifying a custom message is optional.

-See more details on [Notifications upon events](https://www.zabbix.com/documentation/6.2/manual/config/notifications) in Zabbix documentation and on [Alert API](https://docs.opsgenie.com/docs/alert-api) in OPSGenie documentation.
+See more details on [Notifications upon events](https://www.zabbix.com/documentation/6.2/manual/config/notifications) in Zabbix documentation and on [Alert API](https://docs.opsgenie.com/docs/alert-api) in OPSgenie documentation.

 ### Known issues